 How to get a file extension in Python

 Learn how to get a file extension in Python.
-Discover multiple methods, tips, real-world applications, and common error debugging.
+This guide covers various methods, tips, real-world applications, and common error debugging.

-In this article, you’ll learn techniques to extract file extensions.
-You will find real-world applications, practical tips, and debugging advice to help you select the right approach for your project.
+In this article, we’ll cover several techniques to get file extensions.
+We’ll also explore practical tips, real-world applications, and debugging advice to help you choose the best method for your needs.

 Using os.path.splitext() to get file extension